wipu/iwant-demo/README.md

 ## Cache validity of a custom target

-Note how [`GeneratedJavaBean.java`](https://github.com/wipu/iwant-demo/blob/master/as-iwant-demo-developer/i-have/wsdef/src/main/java/org/oikarinen/iwantdemo/wsdef/GeneratedJavaBean.java) declares the ingredients it needs for generating the the java files.
+Note how [`GeneratedJavaBean.java`](https://github.com/wipu/iwant-demo/blob/master/as-iwant-demo-developer/i-have/wsdef/src/main/java/org/oikarinen/iwantdemo/wsdef/GeneratedJavaBean.java) declares the ingredients it needs for generating the java files.
 It not only declares the source file ([`generated-javabeans/beans.txt`](https://github.com/wipu/iwant-demo/blob/master/generated-javabeans/beans.txt)) it consumes as ingredients, but also its own java file and the classpath location that contains the code generator, `JavaBeanGenerator.class`.

 This makes sure the target will be refreshed if you touch any of the declared ingredients.